-12 Conditional offers
+Conditional offers

-What conditions to a tender offer, exchange offer, mergers, plans or schemes of arrangements or other form of business combination are allowed?
+What conditions to a tender offer, exchange offer, merger, plan or scheme of arrangement or other form of business combination are allowed?
 In a cash transaction, may the financing be conditional?
 Can the commencement of a tender offer or exchange offer for a public company be subject to conditions?

-Generally speaking, there are no restrictions on the type of conditions that may be included in a business combination provided they are not coercive or abusive of security holders.
+Generally, there are no restrictions on the type of conditions that may be included in a business combination provided they are not coercive or abusive of security holders.
 One notable exception is that transactions completed by way of a takeover bid with cash consideration cannot be subject to financing and funds must be readily available to the offeror.
 Sufficient financing to cover the cash component of a bid must be arranged in advance of the bid being launched such that the acquirer reasonably believes financing is available even if some conditions to actually receiving funds are applicable.
 However, a business combination completed by way of an amalgamation or plan of arrangement does not carry such a prohibition.

-13 Financing
+Financing